-Pokutta's research concentrates on polyhedral combinatorics at the intersection of combinatorial optimization and theoretical computer science as well as the combination of machine learning and optimization.
-A particular focus is on combining machine learning with discrete optimization techniques as well as the theory of extended formulations, exploring the limits of computation in alternative models of complexity as well as continuous optimization techniques.
+Pokutta's research is situated at the intersection of machine learning and optimization.
+A particular focus is on combining machine learning with discrete optimization techniques as well as the theory of extended formulations, exploring the limits of computation in alternative models of complexity both in optimization and machine learning.

-Pokutta has also worked on applications and combinations of optimization methods and machine learning in order to leverage data in the context of pressing industrial and financial challenges.
+Pokutta has also worked on applications of optimization and machine learning, leveraging data in the context of pressing industrial and financial challenges.
 These areas include supply chain management, manufacturing, cyber-physical systems (incl. industrial internet, industry 4.0, internet of things), and finance.
 Examples of Pokutta's applied work include stowage optimization problems for inland vessels, oil production problems, clearing of electricity markets, order fulfillment problems, warehouse location problems, simulation of autonomous vehicle fleets, portfolio optimization problems, and optimal liquidity management strategies.